Villa Poppaea: Oecus (5)

+Caldarium (3)

 Frescoes in the caldarium depicting Hercules in the Garden of the Hesperides are painted in the "Third Style" (also called the Ornate Style) dating to ca. 25 BC-40 AD.
 Attention to realistic perspective is abandoned in favour of flatness and elongated architectural forms which “form a kind of shrine" around a central scene, which is often mythological.

-Immediately to the west of the triclinium is a large oecus, which was the main living room of a Roman house.
-The room is painted in the Second Style.
-The east wall includes details such as a theatre mask and peacock, with columns and architectural elements framing the scenes.